jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-micropython-and-circuitpython.md

 [`pytype`](https://google.github.io/pytype/)
 is a static type analyzer for Python code.
 * [How to quickly find type-issues in your Python code with Pytype](https://medium.freecodecamp.org/how-to-quickly-find-type-issues-in-your-python-code-with-pytype-c022782f61c3)

+## MicroIDE
+MicroIDE is an Integrated Development Environment for micro controllers - https://microide.com/